Ken Cuccinelli: Immigration

 Cuccinelli has been described as an immigration hard-liner.
 He has supported President Trump's anti-immigration policies.
 While in Virginia politics, Cuccinelli pushed legislation to force employees to speak English in the workplace.
 He has sought to repeal birthright citizenship.
 He sought to ban undocumented immigrants from attending Virginia colleges.

 Donald Trump

 During the 2016 Republican National Convention, Cuccinelli led an effort to prevent Donald Trump from receiving the Republican presidential nomination.
 He was a staunch Ted Cruz supporter during the 2016 Republican Party presidential primaries.

-After the 2020 presidential election, according to emails obtained by American Oversight through a FOIA request, Cuccinelli exchanged emails with Ginni Thomas regarding election fraud conspiracies.

 Ron DeSantis

 In March 2023, Cuccinelli launched Never Back Down, a super PAC encouraging Ron DeSantis to enter the 2024 Republican primary.

 Taxes

 In 2006, Cuccinelli sent out a fundraising letter that criticized the Virginia Senate's Republican majority for passing a gasoline tax increase.
 The letter elicited rebuke from fellow Republican Tommy Norment.

 In his 2013 campaign, Cuccinelli proposed cutting the top individual income rate from 5.75 percent to 5 percent and the corporate income tax rate from 6 percent to 4 percent for a total reduction in tax revenue of about $1.4 billion a year.
 He has stated that he would offset that lost revenue by slowing the growth of the state's general fund spending and by eliminating unspecified tax exemptions and loopholes.